lava-nc/lava-peripherals/README.md

 Lava-peripherals is flexible with the dependency on the libraries for the peripheral hardware and requires only those to be installed which are used.

 ### PropheseeCamera
-In order to run the `PropheseeCamera` Process, the [metavision-sdk](https://docs.prophesee.ai/stable/installation/index.html) is required to be installed.
+The `PropheseeCamera` Process, requires the [metavision-sdk](https://docs.prophesee.ai/stable/installation/index.html) to be installed.

 ## Python dependencies

-Lava-peripherals requires Python version 3.9 or newer and for installation either pip or poetry is requrired.
+Lava-peripherals requires Python version 3.9 or newer; for installation either pip or poetry is required.

 # Installation